 Extensive use of field trips, camping experiences, leadership development camps and a diverse range of sporting, cultural and leadership opportunities complement learning in the classroom.

-In 2017, a group of 25 Year 13 students, led by the Leader of Humanities Miriam Courtney, will participate in community service at the Vaini Primary and Middle School in Tonga.
-The group have raised over $25,000 and will support the school in teaching English and aspects of kiwi culture as well as bringing learning and sporting resources to the school.
+In 2018, a group of 30 Year 13 students, led by the Leader of Humanities Miriam Courtney, participated in community service at the Vaini Primary and Middle School in Tonga.
+The group are fundraising and will support the school in teaching English and aspects of kiwi culture as well as bringing learning and sporting resources to the school.

 Basketball trip to Canada and USA.

-In January 2018, keen basketballers will have the opportunity to travel to Vancouver, New York, Disney World, Universal Studios and the Kennedy Space Centre.
+In January 2018, keen basketballers had the opportunity to travel to Vancouver, New York, Disney World, Universal Studios and the Kennedy Space Centre.
 Participating in the Grande Praire Basketball competition and a two day basketball camp run by Ganon Baker is a feature of the tour.